 Maharashtra has a minority quota in addition to management quota — this is relevant for students from specific communities (linguistic/religious minorities).
 Maharashtra also has one of India's best post-MBBS ecosystems with strong municipal hospital networks in Mumbai and Pune for superspeciality training.

 Tamil Nadu has 20+ private medical colleges offering management quota.
 The state is known for excellent medical education standards, NAAC-graded universities, and strong NEXT preparation infrastructure.
-However, Tamil Nadu private medical college fees are among the higher brackets in India — plan for ₹22–30L per year for management quota.
+However, Tamil Nadu private medical college fees are among the higher brackets in India — plan for ~₹13.5L/yr at fee-regulated state-private management seats (where available) up to ₹22–31L/yr at deemed universities (Saveetha’s 2026-27 deemed-paid MBBS tuition is ₹31L/yr in its own admission document) — verify each college’s current fee order.

 Andhra Pradesh and Telangana — Emerging Management Quota Options